influencer marketing · dallas

 Actual negotiated rates vary by deal and usually run higher once usage rights are added.*

-What each one makes, so you can match by fit, not just follower count:
+What each one makes, so you can match by category fit and engagement, then by follower count:

 - Nadia J (food and drink, lifestyle): personal experiences and insights, with relaxation and slow mornings.